NURS-NURSING (NURS)

 NURS 130.
 Foundations of Pharmacology

 This course provides the nursing student with an introduction to the foundations of pharmacology including: science of drug action, principles of medication administration, accurate calculation of drug doses, medication therapy across the lifespan, application of medications to treat health alterations, normal and adverse responses by the client to medication therapy, medication safety, medication regulation, national patient safety goals, and appropriate nursing interventions to achieve the desired goals of medication therapy.
 Students must be admitted into the Nursing Program to enroll in this course.
 Restricted to: NUR majors.
 Restricted to: Community Colleges only.
-May be repeated up to 3 credits.

 Learning Outcomes